 Robbie Newlands clocked up a record 131 games for Poverty Bay between 1972 and 1985.
 Scott Leighton with 791 points between 2004 and 2012 is the Bay's record points scorer.

 Rugby Park, Gisborne: 22 July 1981

 While rugby in Poverty Bay has generally slipped below the national radar, all eyes were firmly on Gisborne’s Rugby Park in the winter of 1981.
 Poverty Bay were the Springboks’ opponents in the opening game of their highly controversial tour.
 Tour supporters and anti-tour protestors confronted each other face to face for the first time.
-On the field the visitors won 24–6, but as was to be the case for the entire tour the real action was taking place on the streets surrounding the venue.
+On the field the visitors won 24–6, but the real action took place in the nearby streets.

 Tell us your Poverty Bay rugby stories